Loading

 Statements and positions

-As a member of the Group of Friends on the Protection of Civilians, the Dominican Republic has supported statements at the UN Security Council open debate on the Protection of Civilians stressing the need to enhance the protection of civilians from the humanitarian impacts of explosive weapons in populated areas and taking note of the consultations led by Ireland3.
-At the UN Security Council open debate on the Protection of Civilians in Armed Conflict on 23 May 2023, the Group noted the adoption of the Political Declaration4.
-At the same meeting, the Group of Friends of Action on Conflict and Hunger, of which the Dominican Republic is also a member, strongly welcomed the Political Declaration, called on other states to join it, and said that the Oslo Conference will provide a critical opportunity to make progress in implementing the Declaration.5 At the January 2022 UN Security Council open debate on war in cities, the Group of Friends on the Protection of Civilians in Armed Conflict called on states to enhance the protection of civilians, including from the use of explosive weapons in populated areas, and took note of the ongoing consultations to develop a Political Declaration.6
+As a member of the Group of Friends on the Protection of Civilians, the Dominican Republic has supported statements at the UN Security Council open debate on the Protection of Civilians stressing the need to enhance the protection of civilians from the humanitarian impacts of explosive weapons in populated areas and taking note of the consultations led by Ireland4.
+At the UN Security Council open debate on the Protection of Civilians in Armed Conflict in May 2024 the Group highlighted the harm caused by explosive weapons in populated areas across ongoing conflicts, and stressed that “the effective protection of civilians and civilian objects must be made a strategic priority in the planning and conduct of military operations.”
+To that end, the Political Declaration was identified as providing “practical tools that ensure that protection is real and effective.”5 At the debate in May 2023, the Group noted the adoption of the Political Declaration6.
+At the same meeting, the Group of Friends of Action on Conflict and Hunger, of which the Dominican Republic is also a member, strongly welcomed the Political Declaration, called on other states to join it, and said that the Oslo Conference will provide a critical opportunity to make progress in implementing the Declaration.7 At the January 2022 UN Security Council open debate on war in cities, the Group of Friends on the Protection of Civilians in Armed Conflict called on states to enhance the protection of civilians, including from the use of explosive weapons in populated areas, and took note of the ongoing consultations to develop a Political Declaration.8

-2. ‘Santiago Communiqué from the Regional Meeting on Protecting Civilians from the Use of Explosive Weapons in Populated Areas (Santiago, Chile)’.
+1. ‘Santiago Communiqué from the Regional Meeting on Protecting Civilians from the Use of Explosive Weapons in Populated Areas (Santiago, Chile)’.
 INEW.
-December 2018.
-Available from: https://www.inew.org/communique-from-regional-meeting-on-protecting-civilians-from-the-use-of-explosive-weapons-in-populated-areas-santiago-chile.
+December 2018. https://www.inew.org/communique-from-regional-meeting-on-protecting-civilians-from-the-use-of-explosive-weapons-in-populated-areas-santiago-chile

 Other State Positions